top of page

 You also have options when it comes to the mortgage term.
 Most home buyers opt for a 30-year fixed-rate mortgage, which is paid off in 30 years and has an interest rate that stays the same.
 A 15-year loan typically has a lower interest rate than a 30-year mortgage, but the monthly payments are larger.

 Oh!
-Don't forget to save for home inspection this is something we wasn't aware of when we bought our home.
+Don't forget to save for home inspection this is something we weren't aware of when we bought our home.

 A home inspection is a thorough assessment of the structure and mechanical systems.
 Professional inspectors look for potential problems, so you can make an informed decision about buying the property.
 Here are some things to keep in mind: